Trump absent as Iowa 2024 GOP caucus train begins to roll

 Yet, in the three months since he announced his bid for a comeback, Trump has not set foot in Iowa, the first place his claim of party dominance will be tested early next year.

+To be sure, Trump is making moves in Iowa.
+On Monday, his team announced it had named a state campaign director, Marshall Moreau, who managed the 2022 campaign of Republican attorney general candidate Brenna Bird.
+Bird defeated Democrat Tom Miller, who had been the longest-serving attorney general in the country, first elected in 1978.

-To be sure, Trump has a campaign presence in Iowa.
-Alex Latcham, who is part of Trump’s national team but is based in the state, has been working on landing a caucus campaign director.
+Trump has maintained an Iowa political presence, with a national campaign team member, Alex Latcham, based in the state.
 But Trump held a kickoff rally on Jan.
 28 in South Carolina, where his 2016 primary victory sealed his status as GOP frontrunner.
 And he squeezed in a speaking spot earlier that day at the annual state GOP meeting in New Hampshire, where he also won the first-in-the-nation primary seven years ago.

 Though the caucuses remain nearly a year off, they remain the first event on the calendar, and some Iowa GOP activists have taken notice of Trump’s absence.